Meet the Crew

 He is the Program Director of the Harold Ramis Film School at The Second City Training Center.

 Jack uses his background in film to inform his public art projects.
-His ability to use light and color to tell stories and illicit emotion from the audience is at the heart of his work in both film and in the public space.
+His ability to use light and color to tell stories and elicit emotion from the audience is at the heart of his work in both film and in the public space.

-Seth Unger is a design and creative strategist, new media expert, and brand consultant.
+Seth Unger (Co-Founder) is a design and creative strategist, new media expert, and brand consultant.
 He currently works for Herman Miller's global marketing team as the audience lead for Architecture and Design.
 He previously worked at Gensler as a Design Strategist.
 While at Gensler, Seth worked with numerous clients including, Motorola, Discover, Caterpillar, co-created the placemaking intervention Neon City, and helped develop the iPhone app PoppySeed.

 His fine arts training and experience as a non-profit theater founder, director and producer give him a unique take on the performative aspects of human interaction, space, and creativity.
 He guides teams - internal and client - toward rich, interactive and memorable experiences that accelerate learning and enable deep and productive communication.